-Understanding that children - especially young children - are developmentally more focused on themselves, rather than on understanding the perspective of others; thus, they primarily view the world from an ego lens.
+It is helpful to have an understanding that children - especially young children - are developmentally more focused on themselves, rather than on understanding the perspective of others; thus, they primarily view the world from an ego lens.

 Young children are gradually emerging into seeing the perspective of others, so practice without judging them is important.
-This is why providing children with numerous and different opportunities to safely practice words and actions become paramount toward their sustained understanding of kindness to self, others, animals, and Earth.
+This is why providing children with numerous and different opportunities to safely practice words and actions becomes paramount toward their sustained understanding of kindness to self, others, animals, and Earth.